 This scenic par-3 rewards a shot hit straight at the flag.
 Bunkers guard either side of the green and the wind can play tricks at any time.

-A 375-yard, straight away par-4 plays harder than it is.
+This 375-yard, straight away par-4 plays harder than it is.
 Trees on either side are usually in the path of an errant shot.
 This is another green which commands a close approach to the cup for a chance at birdie.

 Uphill all the way to this double-tiered, back-to-front sloping green, guarded on each side by fairly deep bunkers.
 Can be an easy three or six, depending on the tee shot.

-This is the ladies' and men's number one handicap hole.
-Straightaway par-5.
+A straightaway par-5.
 Fairway dips from all tees, rises to a platform green 580 yards away.
 Hit it down the middle — but watch out for the three sister trees on the right, and Powell's Pines on the left.
 Low handicappers: Easy par, lots of birdies.
 The rest of us: Pars, bogies and higher!

 Newly-designed tee boxes, beautiful rolling fairway surrounded by majestic oaks.
 Slight dogleg right, 380 yard plus par-4.
 Don't go right with your tee shot or the next shot is nothing but trouble.
 Undulating green, birdies always win this hole either for cash or fun.

 What a view!
 Wildlife, woods, water, hills and dales.
-From the white tees, play your drive on this par-4 right of the "Big Oak" toward the right side of fairway — but get it over the water!
+From the blue tees, play your drive on this par-4 right of the "Big Oak" toward the right side of fairway — but get it over the water!
 Red tees too; play the ball on right side of fairway.
 The ball will run left.
 Hit your pitch shot to the right side of the green.
 Putt for your birdies or pars and make the turn.

 350-yard straight-but-sneaky par-4 hole.
 Hit it twice or three times to the green, two or one putt and walk away happy!
 Birdies do win skins!

 Four strokes to par this hole.
 Curves and slope runs to the right.
 Don't hit the drive into the woods, nothing but Jail!
 Great colors in the Fall.
 Big hitters can try to drive the green.
 The rest of us hit driver or 3 wood and approach iron.
-Putt out ready to enjoy refreshments served by a member of our fine clubhouse staff.

 This short par-5 starts this course's version of "Amen Corner."
 With out-of-bounds all the way down the left side, and bunkers and trees down the right, you're offered a great risk/reward.
 During the summer the rows of 80-foot oak trees and sprinkling of cherry trees have overhanging limbs just waiting for your shot to fly a little too high.
 Shot creativity is at a premium.
 If you stay clean you have a great birdie or par chance.
 However, any errant shot and you can be looking at bogie or worse.
 This hole often begins the separation of the herd!